kubemancer/khalilchettaoui/content/blog/setting-up-vault-k3s/index.md

 ---
-title: "Vault Setup on On-Premise K3s with TLS, Raft Storage & ESO"
+title: "🔐 Vault Setup on On-Premise K3s with TLS, Raft Storage & ESO"
 weight: 1
 draft: false
 description: "Tutorial on setting up vault with k3s with tls encryption and external secret integration"
 tags: ["kubernetes", "vault", "secret-manager", "security", "encryption", "tls"]
-# series: ["Documentation"]
 series_order: 6
 ---

-# 🔐 Setting Up Vault in Production on On-Premise K3s with TLS, Raft Storage & ESO
+HashiCorp Vault is a powerful tool for securely accessing secrets, such as API keys, credentials, and certificates.
+It helps you centrally store, access, and manage secrets across environments.
+Vault supports multiple authentication backends, dynamic secret generation, fine-grained access control, and advanced audit capabilities—making it a go-to choice for security-conscious teams deploying cloud-native infrastructure.

 ## 🧠 Overview